AltspaceVR/altspacevr-project-impostor-rendering/README.md

 ## Instructions

-Finish the implementation of an imposter in an example Unity application, and then build some enhancements to extend it.
+Implementation a realtime imposter in an example Unity application, and then build some enhancements to extend it.

 ## Goals